OpenDataLiteracy/jksn-2017/CDP/README.md

 - run_duration = -1; total system runtime, if -1, runs infinitely, else, duration in seconds
 - logging = True; adds or removes log creation for the automated runner

+To run, open a Command Prompt, Terminal, etc. in Administrator.
+Navigate directories to where you runner python file is located.
+And run `python my_runner.py`

 That's it.
 It will run and collect data until you manually shut it down unless you changed the default settings to have a run_duration.

 ### Testing